mijahauan/SWL-ka9q/README.md

    - `bc-time.txt` contains 7337 EiBi broadcast schedules
    - `bc-freq.txt` contains 1482 frequency entries
    - Files are ready to use, or customize with your own schedules
+   - **Auto-download:** If `bc-time.txt` is missing, the server automatically downloads the latest EiBi schedule on first run

 5. **Configure radiod hostname (REQUIRED):**